Model-based Clustering with Missing Not At Random Data

 \section{Introduction}

-Clustering remains a pivotal tool for readable analysis of large datasets, offering a summary of datasets {by grouping observations}.
-In particular, the model-based paradigm \citep{mclachlan1988mixture,bouveyron2019model} allows to perform clustering, {by providing interpretable models that are valuable to understand the connections between the constructed clusters and the features in play}. {This parametric framework provides a certain plasticity by handling high-dimensionality problems \citep{bouveyron2007high,bouveyron2014model}, mixed datasets \citep{marbac2017model}, or even time series and dependent data \citep{ramoni2002bayesian,xiong2004time}.} The counterpart to performing this multifaceted model-based clustering is the modeling work involved to design mixture models appropriate to the data structure.
+Clustering remains a crucial tool for the comprehensive analysis of large datasets, providing a concise summary through the grouping of observations.
+Notably, the model-based paradigm \citep{mclachlan1988mixture, bouveyron2019model} facilitates clustering by yielding interpretable models that enhance our understanding of the relationships between the formed clusters and the features at play.
+This parametric framework exhibits flexibility in handling high-dimensionality problems \citep{bouveyron2007high, bouveyron2014model}, mixed datasets \citep{marbac2017model}, and even time series and dependent data \citep{ramoni2002bayesian, xiong2004time}.
+However, the challenge accompanying this multifaceted model-based clustering lies in the requisite modeling efforts to design mixture models tailored to the data structure.

 In large-scale data analysis, the problem of missing data is ubiquitous, data collection being never perfect (\textit{e.g.} machines which fail, non-responses in a study).
 Classical approaches for dealing with missing data consist of {working on a} complete dataset \citep{little2019statistical}, either by using only complete individuals, or by imputing missing values.
-However, both methods can cause huge problems in the analysis\replace{ }{, either by reducing too drastically the dataset to a possibly biased subsample, or by distorting the distribution of the completed samples, respectively.} \replace{}{Note that both strategies are only preprocessing steps, not specifically designed for the final clustering task.} Alternatively, one can consider likelihood approaches, using, for example, Expectation Maximization (EM) type algorithms \citep{dempster1977maximum}.
-We \replace{}{adopt} such an approach in this paper, \replace{}{to make model-based clustering handle informative missing data} in an efficient way.
+However, both methods can cause huge problems in the analysis, either by reducing too drastically the dataset to a possibly biased subsample, or by distorting the distribution of the completed samples, respectively.
+Furthermore, it's crucial to note that both of these strategies are essentially preprocessing steps and are not specifically tailored for the final clustering task.
+Alternatively, one can explore likelihood-based approaches, employing methods like Expectation Maximization (EM) algorithms \citep{dempster1977maximum}.
+In this paper, we adopt such an approach to enable model-based clustering to effectively handle informative missing data in an efficient manner.